JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 _This section is only relevant if your project requires contributors to sign a Contributor License Agreement (CLA) for external contributions._

 It is unlikely that I'll be able to directly sign CLAs.
-However, all contributed commits are already automatically signed-off.
+However, all contributed commits are already automatically signed off.

 > The meaning of a signoff depends on the project, but it typically certifies that committer has the rights to submit this work under the same license and agrees to a Developer Certificate of Origin
 > (see [https://developercertificate.org/](https://developercertificate.org/) for more information).